gmx-io/gmx-synthetics/README.md

 - For transactions that can be executed entirely using on-chain price feeds, it may be possible to take advantage of stale pricing due to price latency or the chain being down, usage of on-chain price feeds should be temporary and low latency feeds should be used instead once all tokens are supported

-- Orders may be prevented from execution by a malicious user intentionally causing a market to be unbalanced resulting in a high price impact, this should be costly and difficult to benefit from

 - Block re-orgs could allow a user to retroactively cancel an order after it has been executed if price did not move favourably for the user, care should be taken to handle this case if using the contracts on chains where long re-orgs are possible

 - Updating and cancellation of orders could be front-run to prevent order execution, this should not be an issue if the probability of a successful front-running is less than or equal to 50%, if the probability is higher than 50%, fees and price impact should be adjusted to ensure that the strategy is not net profitable, adjusting the ui fee or referral discount could similarly be used to cause order cancellations

+- In case of downtime of the blockchain or oracle, orders may be executed at significantly different prices or may not execute if the order's acceptable price cannot be fulfilled

+# Upgrade Notes

+- If new contracts are added that may lead to a difference in pricing, e.g. of market tokens between the old and new contracts, then care should be taken to disable the old contracts before the new contracts are enabled

+- If the contracts are used to support equity synthetic markets, care should be taken to ensure that stock splits and similar changes can be handled

+- Contracts with the "CONTROLLER" role have access to important functions such as setting DataStore values, due to this, care should be taken to ensure that such contracts do not have generic functions or functions that can be intentionally used to change important values

+- Tests should be added for the different market types, e.g. spot only markets, single token markets

+- The ordering of values in the eventData for callbacks should not be modified unless strictly necessary, since callback contracts may reference the values by a fixed index

+## Integration Notes

-- Decrease position orders could output two tokens instead of a single token, in case the decrease position swap fails, it is also possible that the output amount and collateral may not be sufficient to cover fees, causing the order to not be executed
+- Decrease position orders can output two tokens instead of a single token, in case the decrease position swap fails, it is also possible that the output amount and collateral may not be sufficient to cover fees, causing the order to not be executed

 - If there is a large spread, it is possible that opening / closing a position can significantly change the min and max price of the market token, this should not be manipulatable in a profitable way

 - Changes in config values such as FUNDING_FACTOR, STABLE_FUNDING_FACTOR, BORROWING_FACTOR, SKIP_BORROWING_FEE_FOR_SMALLER_SIDE, BORROWING_FEE_RECEIVER_FACTOR, could lead to additional charges for users, it could also result in a change in the price of market tokens

-- Calculation of price impact values do not account for fees and the effects resulting from the price impact itself, for most cases the effect on the price impact calculation should be small

-- If trader PnL is capped, positions that are closed earlier may receive a lower PnL ratio compared to positions that are closed later

-- Due to the difference in positive and negative position price impact, there can be a build up of virtual token amounts in the position impact pool which would affect the pricing of market tokens, the position impact pool should be gradually distributed if needed

-- Contracts with the "CONTROLLER" role have access to important functions such as setting DataStore values, due to this, care should be taken to ensure that such contracts do not have generic functions or functions that can be intentionally used to change important values

-- If new contracts are added that may lead to a difference in pricing, e.g. of market tokens between the old and new contracts, then care should be taken to disable the old contracts before the new contracts are enabled

-- If the contracts are used to support equity synthetic markets, care should be taken to ensure that stock splits and similar changes can be handled

-- It is rare but possible for a pool's value to become negative, this can happen since the impactPoolAmount and pending PnL is subtracted from the worth of the tokens in the pool
+- If trader PnL is capped due to MAX_PNL_FACTOR_FOR_TRADERS, the percentage of profit paid out to traders may differ depending on the ordering of when positions are decreased / closed since the cap is re-calculated based on the current state of the pool

 - Event data may be passed to callback contracts, the ordering of the params in the eventData will be attempted to be unchanged, so params can be accessed by index, for safety the key of the param should still be validated before use to check if it matches the expected value